-Bernardo Candia is at the University of California-Berkeley.
-Mathieu Pedemonte is at the Federal Reserve Bank of Cleveland (mathieu.pedemontelavis@clev. frb.org).
-The authors thank Amber Sherman for excellent research assistance.
-They thank Tomas Breach, Chris Campos, José De Gregorio, Barry Eichengreen, Ezequiel Garcia-Lembergman, Yuriy Gorodnichenko, Ed Knotek, Carlos Rondon, Andrés Rodríguez-Clare, Raphael Schoenle, Roman Zarate, and seminar participants at UC-Berkeley and the Cleveland Fed for helpful comments and suggestions.
+\We thank Michael McMain and Amber Sherman for excellent research assistance.
+We thank Tomas Breach, Chris Campos, José De Gregorio, Barry Eichengreen, Ezequiel Garcia-Lembergman, Yuriy Gorodnichenko, Ed Knotek, Todd Messer, Carlos Rondon, Andrés Rodríguez-Clare, Raphael Schoenle, Roman Zarate and seminar participants at UC-Berkeley, the Cleveland Fed, NBER SI DAE, and the Central Bank of Chile for helpful comments and suggestions.
+The views expressed here are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Cleveland or the Board of Governors of the Federal Reserve System. mathieu.pedemontelavis@clev.frb.org